Momwhyareyouhere/RAT/README.md

 # RAT

-This RAT works only on Linux.
+This RAT works only on Linux and is still on working progress.

 Requirements:
 The person that you wanna attack needs to have ngrok installed.